-Notification - Those students who have achieved a minimum of 78% cumulative grade average but have not achieved a minimum of 78% on each stand alone test or did not pass a course within Term #2 will be placed on notification allowing an opportunity to pass all prior failures of Term #2 by the end of Term #3.
+Notification - Those students who have achieved a minimum of 78% cumulative grade average but have not achieved a minimum of 78% on each stand alone test or did not pass a course within Term #2 will be placed on notification allowing an opportunity to pass all prior failures of Term #2 prior to beginning Integration.

-Warning - Those students who were on a Warning at the end of Term #1 and who have not achieved a minimum of 78% on all prior courses and stand alone tests of Term #1 by the end of Term #2, will be placed on warning for Term #3.
+Warning - Those students who were on a Warning at the end of Term #1 and who have not achieved a minimum of 78% on all prior courses and stand alone tests of Term #1 by the end of Term #2, will be terminated from the Nursing Program.